This homemade tooth powder recipe is a simple and natural alternative to toxic commercial toothpaste. It is easy to make and will even save you money.

 Finding a good toothpaste can be difficult.
-Detergents, artificial colors, and chemical sweeteners have been added to most of the commercial toothpaste on store shelves.
+Namely, because commercial brands add detergents, artificial colors, and chemical sweeteners to most of their products.

-Allow me to make this simple for you – some of those chemicals and additives that reside in store-bought toothpaste can be toxic to your health.
-(Check out our recent article on toxins in your toothpaste to learn more.)
-If you’re not already making a simple homemade toothpaste, we encourage you to consider it as a way to avoid harmful chemicals in your personal care routine.
+In short, some of those chemical ingredients can be toxic to your health.
+For example, check out our recent article on toxins in your toothpaste.
+Further, if you’re not already making a simple homemade toothpaste, we encourage you to consider it as a way to avoid harmful chemicals in your personal care routine.

 We are currently learning more about the subject of our oral health, and have found Ramiel Nagel’s book, Cure Tooth Decay, to be an invaluable resource.